sci-oer/c-course-wiki/Files/BinaryFiles.md

----
-title: BinaryFiles
-description:
-published: true
-date: 2022-10-28T23:47:56.519Z
-tags:
-editor: markdown
-dateCreated: 2022-10-28T19:00:53.710Z
----

-### Binary files {#binary-files .unnumbered}
+### Binary files

 A binary file is ultimately just a sequence of 0s and 1s (as are all files).
 A binary file is created when the software (and the programmer) specifies a specific layout for the sequence of 0s and 1s.
 Data is written according to that specific layout, and then it can be read back in again using the same rules for layout.
 The rules for file organization of binary files are set by the software (ultimately by the programmer) that created the file, which results in proprietary file formats that can only be read by applications designed to read those specific files.

-You've likely had lots of experience with binary files since most gamesave files, word processor documents and media files are some form ofbinary format.
+You've likely had lots of experience with binary files since most gamesave files, word processor documents and media files are some form of binary format.

 From a programming perspective, binary files are much easier to workwith when the size of each record in the file is fixed.
 Consider a program that stores the contents of a music library to a file on disk.